OpenWork-NZ/mdwg/docs/_defs/Abstract.md

 ## Also Consider

-- **[Purpose -](./Purpose)** provides A brief summary of the intentions with which the resource was developed.
+- **[Purpose -](./Purpose)** provides a brief summary of the intentions with which the resource was developed.
 Some overlap of usage with `abstract` may exist.
 The MDWG should provide some guidance as to what belongs in `abstract` and what belongs in `purpose`
 - **MD_DataIdentification.supplimentalInformation -** provides a description of the resource in the producer's processing environment, including items such as the software, the computer operating system, file name, and the dataset size.